colinnewell/pwsafe-de-dup/README.md

 This is a toy project to help de-duplicate a Password Safe v3 file.

+The de-duplication is for literal complete duplicates.
+There's a situation where the client I use detects a conflict on merging 2 databases, and creates a duplicate record, not realising that that record already exists in the database.
+This means that over time you end up with lots of duplicates.
+It does have ways to clear that up, but due to laziness and tiny screens I've neglected that, and the problem has become rampant.
+To save myself some time manually deleting them, I've spent a week writing some code.

 This is partly me learning Go, and partly to solve a problem.

 This is not a general purpose library for password safe written in Go.
 While